Modeling Portfolio Book Selection Guide

 Durability is a major factor for pageantry models and modeling-school students.
 Your portfolio book will be subjected to a lot of wear and tear, so consider a book with a tough poly cover like the Starter Portfolio Book, Advanta Portfolio Book, or the Multi-Ring Portfolio Book.

-For professional models with agency representation, or those seeking agency representation, or independent working models; appearance is more important, so look for a neoprene (Scuba Portfolio Book or Scubette Portfolio Book), double-thick vinyl (Davenport Portfolio Book) or leatherette cover (Vienna Portfolio Book).
+For professional models with agency representation, or those seeking agency representation, or independent working models; appearance is more important, so look for a neoprene (Scuba Portfolio Book or Scubette Portfolio Book), or double-thick vinyl cover (Davenport Portfolio Book).

 The standard in the professional modeling world is 9×12 photos and tearsheets, so most pro books are only available in that size.
 The most popular size for students and actors headshots is an 8×10 book, while preteen and pageantry models usually carry an 8.5×11 book.
 It’s best for your photos to fit your portfolio book exactly, so get your prints made large enough to fill the page.